veloren/book/src/contributors/translators/weblate-admin.md

 If you are an administrator of our project on Weblate and want to get notified via email, just in case, we suggest you set up custom Inbox rules to move messages from the following sender to an email folder of your choice:

 <weblate@codeberg.org>

-### Some of the text characters are missing or displayed incorrectly

-Please, raise an issue on GitLab to add the missing characters to the game fonts for your language.